sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/properties/index.md

 ---
 title: Properties
 version: 0.1.0
-description: Smart contract properties in scryptTS
+description: Smart contract properties in sCrypt
 ---

 Mark smart contract properties with the `@prop` decorator to store the value on chain.